How can I keep Bob from peeing on my georgous x-mas tree?

 Various incidents over the years:

-.....My parents dog Peakers eating a dozen candy canes off of the tree (and then, poor guy, being forbidden to drink from the water bowel by my parent's ruling bitch of the time, Grendal Shocked )
+.....My parents dog Peakers eating a dozen candy canes off of the tree (and then, poor guy, being forbidden to drink from the water bowel by my parent's ruling bitch of the time, Grendal 8O )

 Thank goodness we've never had this problem but we can't put Oakley's presents under the tree until Christmas morning.
-Learnt this the hard way when we discovered Oakley had opened all the presents under the tree "looking" for his!
-Laughing
+Learnt this the hard way when we discovered Oakley had opened all the presents under the tree "looking" for his! :lol:

 We didn't have a peeing issue, but we had an eating-of-the-ornaments issue when Winston was a puppy.
 My husband made a little picket fence - of course, now you're risking that fence thing again - but regardless, picket panels hinged together so they could be formed in whatever pattern.
 It worked wonders for us - kept him away from the tree.
-He was trained by the next year and we didn't have a problem, but we brought it out again when the next baby was a crawler at Christmas time...kept him from eating the ornaments too.
-Very Happy Ours was painted white and I trimmed it with garland and silk poinsettias.
+He was trained by the next year and we didn't have a problem, but we brought it out again when the next baby was a crawler at Christmas time...kept him from eating the ornaments too. :D Ours was painted white and I trimmed it with garland and silk poinsettias.
 Not the prettiest thing in the world but it worked.

 got sheep wrote: